darktable-org/dtdocs/content/module-reference/utility-modules/shared/collections.md

 ## preferences

-The "preferences..." option in the presets menu allows you to adjust the behavior of the create collection module as follows:
+The "preferences..." option in the presets menu allows you to adjust the behavior of the collections module as follows:

 do not set the 'uncategorized' for tags
 : Do not set the 'uncategorized' category for tags that do not have children (default off).